Barger, Vernon D. Department of Physics, University of Wisconsin–Madison, Madison, Wisconsin.

 - Work of a variable force

-In physics, the term work refers to the transference of energy that occurs when a force is applied to a body that is moving in such a way that the force has a component in the direction of the body's motion.
-Therefore work is done on a weight that is being lifted, or on a spring that is being stretched or compressed, or on a gas that is undergoing compression in a cylinder.
+In physics, the transference of energy that occurs when a force is applied to a body that is moving in such a way that the force has a component in the direction of the body's motion.
+Work is accordingly done on a weight that is being lifted (Fig. 1), or on a spring that is being stretched or compressed, or on a gas that is undergoing compression in a cylinder.
+See also: Force; Physics

 The content above is only an excerpt.